 - Pain or pressure in the chest or belly

 - Severe or persistent vomiting

-- Symptoms that get better but then come back with fever and worse cough
+- Signs or symptoms that get better but then come back with fever and a worse cough

 - Feeling your baby move less or not at all

 If you think you have the flu even if you’ve been vaccinated, call your health care provider right away.
 She may prescribe an antiviral medicine to prevent or treat the flu.
 Antivirals kill infections caused by viruses.
 For flu, antivirals work best if you take them within 2 days of getting sick.
 Quick treatment with antiviral medicine can help prevent serious flu complications.

 Three medicines are approved in the United States for preventing or treating the flu in pregnant women and women who recently had a baby.
 Talk to your provider about which one is right for you: